NotAShelf/blog.notashelf.dev/notes/2025-01-02-well-done-verbosity.md

 what went wrong and how to fix it.
 The module system is excellent at this.

-If the error is _not_ handled, however, you’re left with an obscure message pointing to where the error originates.
-In a NixOS system, this often traces back to the entry point of the module system or something generic like `config` in `specialArgs`.
+If the error is _not_ handled, however, you’re left with an obscure message pointing to where the error originates. _Hundreds_ of lines at the very least.
+In the context of a NixOS system (i.e. the Nixpkgs module system), errors often trace back to the entry point of the module system or something generic like `config` in `specialArgs`.
 This, folks, is bad design.
 Not only are you expecting the user to know exactly what they’re looking at (minus points for the infamous `--show-trace`), but you’re also presenting them with an intimidating wall of text that they’ll naturally avoid.
 It’s almost as if you don’t want the error to be resolved...

 [Nix 2.20](https://nix.dev/manual/nix/2.25/release-notes/rl-2.20) has made... some attempts to improve this situation, but the language remains fundamentally